vsimakhin/web-logbook/README.md

 # Changelog

+## [Unreleased]

+- New: Automatically set PIC time to total time for new records when PIC name is Self.
+- New: Aircraft categories can now define time fields that are automatically filled when creating a new record.

 ## [3.21.2] - 08.01.2026

 - Fix: Error when selecting license category and the list of categories is empty.